GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/geolocation/index.md

 ## Use geolocation in MV3 extensions

-On the web, browsers safeguard user's geolocation data by showing them a prompt, asking the user to grant that specific origin access to their location.
+On the web, browsers safeguard user's geolocation data by showing a prompt asking them to grant that specific origin access to their location.
 The same permission model is not always appropriate for extensions.

 {% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/nYRDFWbb280yEp90XDTI.png", alt="A screenshot of the permission prompt you see when a website requests access to the geolocation api", width="800", height="419" %}